Create a Layered Kick Drum

-It is not easy to make a proper sounding kick drum for genres like Trance, Techno, or Progressive House.
-It requires some serious time and dedication to make it sound right in the mix.
-For this reason, we decided to give you a closer look at how one such kick drum sound is made.
-We will be going through step by step of the process required to make a kick drum and then listen to it in context with other elements of the song.
+Making a proper-sounding kick drum for genres like Trance, Techno, or Progressive House is difficult.
+Making it sound right in the mix requires serious time and dedication.
+For this reason, we decided to give you a closer look at how one such kick drum sound is produced.
+We will go through the process required to make a kick drum and then listen to it in context with other elements of the song.
+As usual, we have previously made a project within our SoundBridge: DAW containing some rhythm elements and a simple bassline.
+Let us hear it.

 ~Full Mix - Without Kick Drum